milkwalk/Bukkit-AlphaChest/README.md

 # AlphaChest Improved #
 A Bukkit (Minecraft) plugin.
 Virtual chests.
 Always, everywhere.

-This is an improved, optimized and updated version of the alphachest plugin, feature wise it is the same as original AlphaChest plugin.
+This is a drag & drop improved, optimized and updated version of the AlphaChest plugin, feature wise it is the same as original AlphaChest plugin.

 ## About this build
 - Lazy load of the player chests